Bret Baier

 William Bret Baier (/'beɪɚ/ BAY-ər; born August 4, 1970) is an American journalist and the host of Special Report with Bret Baier on Fox News and the chief political anchor for Fox.
 He previously worked as the network's Chief White House Correspondent and Pentagon correspondent.

 Early life

 Baier was born in Rumson, New Jersey, to a family of mixed German and Irish origins.
 Raised Catholic, he attended Marist School, a private Roman Catholic high school in Atlanta, Georgia, graduating in 1988.
-Baier then attended the DePauw University in Greencastle, Indiana, graduating in 1992 with a BA degree in political science and English.
+Baier then attended DePauw University in Greencastle, Indiana, graduating in 1992 with a BA degree in political science and English.
 At DePauw, he became a member of the Xi chapter of Sigma Chi fraternity.